-The FIR lodged with
+The FIR lodged with the police three months ago |

 On Tuesday, Bangladesh's supposedly elite counter-terrorist organization, the Rapid Action Battalion organized a press conference to announce the arrest of three men, one of whom was a British citizen.
 At the press conference they claimed that the three had been arrested late the previous night or early that morning, and had confessed to membership of the militant organization, Ansarullah Bangla Team and to the killing of two of the four bloggers killed this year in Bangladesh.